MicrosoftDocs/dynamics365smb-docs/business-central/about-new-company.md

 [!INCLUDE [company_environment](includes/company_environment.md)]

 For more information, see [Switching to Another Company or Environment](ui-organization-switch.md).
+For more information about environments, see [Understanding the Infrastructure of Business Central Online](/dynamics365/business-central/dev-itpro/administration/tenant-environment-topology) (in English only).

 ## Changing a company's name